webofdata/specification-archived/specification.md

 The above merging semantics define the formalism for merging two entities with the same subject identifier.
 In addition, the sameas resolution rule defines how a WoD server can recursively merge a set of entities that declare themselves to be the same.

-This behaviour is optional in that a server MAY offer this capability, and even in the case when it does then the client must specifically request it.
+This behaviour is optional in that a server MAY offer this capability, and even in the case when it does then the client MUST specifically request it.

 Given a subject identifier, find the entity that corresponds to that URI.
 Locate the 'wod:sameas' property and for each subject-ref value in the array look up and merge that entity according to the rules above.